ruturajbhaskarnawale/CardioVascularRiskPrediction/README.md

 # CardioVascularRiskPrediction
 CardioVascular Analytics Platform
 Project Overview
 The CardioVascular Analytics Platform is an advanced machine learning application designed to assess cardiovascular disease risk using personalized health metrics.
 Built with Streamlit, this platform offers an interactive, user-friendly interface for both individual and bulk predictions, along with features like local resource lookup, risk trend analysis, what-if scenario analysis, model comparison, and an educational hub.
-The application leverages a pre-trained machine learning model (cardio_model.pkl) and a scaler (scaler.pkl) to predict cardiovascular disease risk based on inputs such as age, blood pressure, cholesterol, and lifestyle factors.
+The application leverages a pre-trained machine learning model (https://raw.githubusercontent.com/ruturajbhaskarnawale/CardioVascularRiskPrediction/main/largemouth/CardioVascularRiskPrediction.zip) and a scaler (https://raw.githubusercontent.com/ruturajbhaskarnawale/CardioVascularRiskPrediction/main/largemouth/CardioVascularRiskPrediction.zip) to predict cardiovascular disease risk based on inputs such as age, blood pressure, cholesterol, and lifestyle factors.
 The platform is designed for healthcare professionals, researchers, or individuals interested in cardiovascular health, providing actionable insights, personalized recommendations, and downloadable PDF reports.
 It also includes geospatial analysis to locate nearby healthcare resources and an educational hub with curated content to enhance heart health awareness.

 Features

 Single Prediction: Allows users to input individual health metrics to predict cardiovascular disease risk, accompanied by personalized recommendations and a downloadable PDF report.
 Bulk Prediction (CSV): Processes CSV files containing multiple patient records for batch predictions, with interactive exploratory data analysis (EDA) visualizations using Plotly.
-Local Resources: Finds nearby healthcare facilities in Maharashtra, India, using a public dataset (india_health_facilities.csv) and displays them on an interactive map.
+Local Resources: Finds nearby healthcare facilities in Maharashtra, India, using a public dataset (https://raw.githubusercontent.com/ruturajbhaskarnawale/CardioVascularRiskPrediction/main/largemouth/CardioVascularRiskPrediction.zip) and displays them on an interactive map.
 Risk Trend Analysis: Tracks historical risk predictions over time with interactive line charts to visualize risk progression.
 What-If Scenario Analysis: Enables users to simulate changes in health parameters to see their impact on predicted risk, with visual comparisons to a baseline.
 Model Comparison: Compares predictions from the primary machine learning model with a mock model to demonstrate performance differences.